MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/item-documents.md

     ---
 # Item Documents
 ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> includes several documents that you can use to manage your warehouse.
-This also includes reports that you must submit for official reporting, such as the Item Report TORG\-29, Items Receipt Act TORG\-1, and Receipt Deviations TORG\-2 reports.
+This also includes reports that you must submit for official reporting, such as the Item Report TORG-29, Items Receipt Act TORG-1, and Receipt Deviations TORG-2 reports.

  The following types of documents are useful for managing your warehouse:

--   Item receipt act without the vendor invoice \- This is applied to the account receipt of items based on the quality, quantity, and cost.
+-   Item receipt act without the vendor invoice - This is applied to the account receipt of items based on the quality, quantity, and cost.

--   Item writing\-off act – This is applied to register damage for reasons such as the loss of quality of items that will no longer be sold.
+-   Item writing-off act – This is applied to register damage for reasons such as the loss of quality of items that will no longer be sold.

 -   Item transfer – This is applied to receipt and delivery shipments for transfer of items within the organization.